Bisphosphonates and cancer

 Always follow the instructions your doctor or pharmacist gives you when taking bisphosphonates.

-Take the tablets or capsules on an empty stomach, or they won't be absorbed well.
+Take the tablets on an empty stomach, or they won't be absorbed well.
 Some people find it easiest to take them first thing in the morning and wait at least an hour before eating anything or having any milk.

 Drink plenty of fluids to help protect your kidneys.
 Ask your doctor or nurse about how much they recommend you drink each day.

-Bisphosphonates can interact with other drugs you are taking.
+Bisphosphonates can interact with other medicines you are taking.
 This includes some painkillers such as non steroidal anti inflammatory drugs (NSAIDs) and antibiotics.
 Check with your doctor or pharmacist before taking any new medicines.

 As bisphosphonates can lower the level of calcium in the blood, your doctor might prescribe you daily calcium and vitamin D supplements.
 This is only if your calcium level isn’t too high.
 Vitamin D helps the body absorb calcium.